 - Glucose tolerance testing

-This is offered in your first trimester if you have certain risk factors for gestational diabetes, or between 24 and 28 weeks if you have no risk factors.
+This test is performed between 24 and 28 weeks.
+This is offered in your first trimester if you have certain risk factors for gestational diabetes

 - Hemoglobin recheck